 In the long term, we remain committed to stepping up our development programme as set out in our 2020-23 Corporate Plan, with work underway to ensure we harness our full capacity to increase supply.

 Value for Money

-It is important to us that you feel our housing and services provide you with good value for money.
-Nearly eight in ten customers think their rent provides value for money, but we recognise this has fallen.
-We believe this is mainly linked to concerns you have about the delivery of some of our services rather than our rent levels, which have fallen on average.
-We have set out our plans to improve a range of services throughout this report, and hope these changes will make you feel you are getting better value.
+It’s really important to us that you feel our housing and services provide you with good value for money.
+Over eight in ten customers think their rent provides value for money and we are pleased this has increased since last year.
+We believe this is linked to an improvement in the way we deliver our services and you can see in our Annual Report how we plan to continue improving services.

 Average costs of managing your home

 Please note spend levels were reduced in 2020/21 due to the pandemic

 To help comparison, we have taken out service charges which are distorted by the high cost of providing important services in some of our Care and Support Schemes.

 How every £1 of rent is spent

 These figures exclude service charges, non-cash items and interest costs.

 *Includes costs linked to functions such as repairs and managing anti-social behaviour.